DeeDive/awesome-health-tips/README.md

 (PR is welcome.)

 ## How to contribute
-Experienced patients can be good doctors.
+Patients can be valuable contributors.
 We want this repository to be a community-driven resource, so we encourage you to share your learned wisdom and advice, whether you're a medical expert or not, as long as you have good survey on it.

 - Make sure your tips are relevant and easy-to-follow.
 - Provide sources for scientific or medical claims.